twrecked/hass-aarlo/README.md

   verbose_debug: True
 ```

-#### Event logging
+#### Very Verbose Debug
-you can look at what events _Arlo_ is sending you by turning on event stream
+Finally, you can look at what events _Arlo_ is sending you by turning on
-dumping.
-Add the following to your `configuration.yaml` file and _Aarlo_ will
+packet dumping.

-dump events into `/config/.aarlo/packets.dump`:
+Enable very verbose debug by adding this to your _Aarlo_ config.

 ```yaml
 aarlo: